Jason Odom, Esq.

 While in law school, Jason became a Guardian ad Litem and still volunteers to protect the rights of children in Duval County.
 Jason is an Accredited Veterans Attorney, and an Adjunct Professor at Florida Coastal School of Law teaching the Veterans Benefits Clinic and Seal and Expunge Clinic.
 Jason is admitted to the Middle District of Florida, the former editor of the Railroad Section of the American Association of Justice, and a 2013 FJA Al Cone Graduate.

-When Jason is not busy practicing law, he enjoys reading and spending time with his daughter, Meghan, their dog, Butter.
+When Jason is not busy practicing law, he enjoys reading and spending time with his family and their dog, Butter.